Puma Velocity Nitro 3 Review

 Should You Buy the Puma Velocity Nitro 3?

 We recommend this shoe if you want an affordable and versatile daily trainer.
-For your money, you get responsive cushioning, a great fit, and best-in-class grip.
+For your money, you get responsive cushioning, a great fit, and great grip.
 This shoe will handle any run you throw at it.
 Plus, this is the perfect travel trainer for exploring new places on easy runs or ripping workouts with a local running club.
 We think this shoe gives you the best overall value for your dollar.

 What Other Running Shoes Should You Consider?

 For runners who want more snappiness, the Puma Deviate Nitro 2 is a similar shoe, but with more NITRO and a carbon plate for a faster ride.
 The lighter weight and more responsive feel may be interesting to those looking for that additional edge to push their runs further or faster.
-The Saucony Kinvara 14 is an affordable option that boasts one of the lightest measured weights in our tests.
+The Saucony Kinvara 15 is an affordable option that boasts one of the lightest measured weights in our tests.
 It could work well for runners seeking a high-performing, lower-drop shoe.